Fintech

 Three reasons frontier models do not fit.

-- Credit and fraud decisions must be explainable
+- Credit and fraud decisions need audit-ready rationale

 - Frontier cost per transaction is unviable at volume